 CEMBUREAU, the European Cement Association, is delighted to announce its 2020 summit - Cementing Europe's Future: Building the Green Deal - online on 13 October.
 To register to the webinar, please click here.

 The event will focus on our 2050 Carbon Neutrality Roadmap and how cement & concrete, together with the construction industry, will help build the European Green Deal.
 It will offer an opportunity to meet key stakeholders, ranging from national and European policymakers, senior executives of cement companies, as well as a wide range of industry stakeholders, NGOs and academics.
-The event will be followed by a lunch, providing an opportunity for networking and further discussion on the challenges surrounding carbon neutrality.

 The day's discussions will be moderated by experienced journalist, speaker and moderator, Jacki Davis.